Remain in Mexico

-Remain in Mexico (officially Migrant Protection Protocols) is a United States immigration policy originally implemented in January 2019 under the administration of President Donald Trump, affecting immigration across the border with Mexico.
+Migrant Protection Protocols (unofficially Remain In Mexico) is a United States immigration policy originally implemented in January 2019 under the administration of President Donald Trump, affecting immigration across the border with Mexico.
 Administered by the Department of Homeland Security, it requires migrants seeking asylum to remain in Mexico until their US immigration court date.

-The policy was initially ended by the Biden administration, and after some legal battles, the Supreme Court of the United States ruled on June 30, 2022, in Biden v.
+The policy was initially ended by President Joe Biden, and after some legal battles, the Supreme Court of the United States ruled on June 30, 2022, in Biden v.
 Texas, that the administration had the authority to end the policy.
-In December 2022, however, a federal judge blocked the Biden administration from ending the program.
+In December 2022, however, a federal judge blocked the program's ending.
 Remain in Mexico has been widely criticized by human rights organizations for exposing migrants to attacks while they awaited processing.